a-b-street/abstreet/docs/design/sim.md

 introduce new things in the different simulations. if a parked car can't currently begin departing, it'll keep trying every tick.

+... and now we've hit the point where Command enum has tons of boilerplate and also doing the pathfinding every re-attempt is very slow, especially when spawning agents from a border.
+I would just go do the work immediately, store a CreateCar or equivalent walking sim spec, and execute those instead... except that then we won't parallelize pathfinding!

+It'd actually be possibly desirable to do all the expensive pathfinding up-front at the beginning of the sim (during scenario instantiation) to have more consistent performance during the running of the sim.
+(Though I can also imagine wanting to naturally spread it out too...)

+Ahh wait, definitely _cannot_ do all of the pathfinding work up-front.
+As trip legs are finished, we still need some of those commands available to start new trip legs.

+Ideas:
+- make Commands have a cached path. first time hitting a particular command, batch all the requests, calculate paths, strip out commands with impossible paths, and populate the rest.
+	- probably the easiest change to make right now
+	- keeps boilerplatey and complicated code around
+	- flexible... could precompute as many paths at a time as we want
+- shift responsibilities...
+	- car/ped ID counter moves to scenario instantiation (possibly a new thing associated with it)
+	- the spawn methods that exist today to start new trips actually move to trips, partly? the calculation of legs given a high-level spec from scenario.

+Argh, spawn is too convoluted; it does too much stuff right now.
+Split it out more slowly.
+- first, just a scheduler that does CreateCar or the pedestrian thing at some time, and can retry. it's handed ready-to-go commands.

 ## Notes on determinism ##